sdf-jkl/NYC-fire-data-exploration/README.md

 ```
 docker build -t bigdataproject1:1.0 . #bigdataproject1 can be anything you want
 ```
-Then you need to run the image with your parameters
+Then you need to run the image with your parameters in session manager.

 -e INDEX_NAME= index name you'll see in opensearch.
 Name it whatever you want, I named my "fire"

 -e DATASET_ID= id of the dataset you want to use.
 I used "8m42-w767"